markmbadham/pg_admin_course/notes.md

 Reload
 - `pgctl reload`
 - `SELECT pg_reload_conf();`
-- `systemctl resload postgresql-10` - CENTOS
+- `systemctl resload postgresql-10` - Recommended on CENTOS

 Restart
- - `systemctl restart postgresql-10` - CENTOS
+ - `systemctl restart postgresql-10` - Recommended on CENTOS

 ### The postgresql.conf File

+This is the main configuration file for the PostgreSQL Server.

+On CENTOS you can edit the file using VI or Nano as follows:

+`vim /var/lib/pgsql/11/data/postgresql.conf`

+or

+`nano /var/lib/pgsql/11/data/postgresql.conf`

-Name and key value pairs like
+The file contains name and key value pairs like:

-- listen_address = 'localhost'
+- `listen_address = 'localhost'`

 Tuning params include:
  - max_connections = 100